President of Ireland: Remuneration and expenses

 After the 2018 presidential election the official salary or "personal remuneration" of the president will be €249,014.
-The incumbent, Michael D. Higgins, chooses to receive the same salary although he is entitled to a higher figure of €325,507.
+Former president, Michael D. Higgins, choose to receive the same salary although he was entitled to a higher figure of €325,507.
 The president's total "emoluments and allowances" includes an additional €317,434 for expenses.
 The Office of the President's total budget estimate for 2017 was €3.9 million, of which €2.6 million was for pay and running costs, and the balance for the "President's Bounty" paid to centenarians on their hundredth birthday.

 The salary was fixed at IR£5000 from 1938 to 1973, since when it has been calculated as 10% greater than that of the chief justice.
 After the post-2008 Irish economic downturn most public-sector workers took significant pay cuts, but the Constitution prohibited a reduction in the salary of the president and the judiciary during their terms of office, in order to prevent such a reduction being used by the government to apply political pressure on them.
 While a 2011 Constitutional amendment allows judges' pay to be cut, it did not extend to the president, although incumbent Mary McAleese offered to take a voluntary cut in solidarity.